lpolish/grok-terminal-chat/README.md

 # Grok Terminal Chat

-A bash script that provides a terminal-based interface to interact with Grok, maintaining conversation context and supporting command execution with safety confirmations.
+A command-line interface for interacting with the Grok AI model.
+This tool provides a simple and secure way to chat with Grok directly from your terminal.

 ## Features

-- Persistent conversation context stored in ~/.grok_conversation_context
-- Secure API key storage using SHA-256 hashing
+- Secure API key management
-- Color-coded terminal output
+- Persistent conversation context
-- Command execution support with confirmation for potentially destructive operations
+- Command execution capabilities
-- Installs to ~/.local/bin for user-specific access
+- Clean and intuitive interface
-- Self-contained installer with setup and uninstall options
+- Easy installation and uninstallation

+## Prerequisites

+- Bash shell
+- `curl` command-line tool
+- Internet connection
+- Grok API key (when available)

 ## Installation

-### Method 1: Direct Download and Install
+### Method 1: Direct Download
-1. Download install.sh
+1. Clone this repository or download the `install.sh` script
-2. Make it executable:
+2. Make the script executable:
    ```bash
    chmod +x install.sh
    ```